-One goal should be to expand the results of Theorems 6 and 9 to graphs that are not edge weight balanced.
-One possible way that this could be accomplished for Theorem 6 would be to "reset" all the moving bodies into the vertex with the smallest sum of outgoing edges, as this would most likely be the hardest vertex to empty.
-One could also develop specific bounds for other types of graphs and starting distributions.
-Theorems 10 and 12 imply that for a single graph, one starting distribution causes convergence to the counting information state in an expected polynomial number of stages, and a different starting distribution causes convergence in an expected exponential number of stages (note that the graph in Theorem 10 can be treated as C_2 if all the bodies start in one component).
+Under the exponential random movement model, Theorems 10 and 12 imply that for a single graph, one starting distribution causes convergence to the counting information state in an expected polynomial number of stages, and a different starting distribution causes convergence in an expected exponential number of stages (note that the graph in Theorem 10 can be treated as $C_2$ if all the bodies start in one component).

 It would be useful to know under which conditions this polynomial-to-exponential "phase transition" occurs.
+Initial concentration of the moving bodies and the length of the shortest directed cycle are likely to be important parameters.

 Exploiting the cover time of random walks is one technique that could be used to produce improved bounds.
 The cover time of a vertex $v \in V(G)$ for some graph G is the expected number of steps required for a body initially placed in v that is taking a random walk to reach every vertex in G. The cover time of the graph is the maximum cover time over all possible starting vertices.
-For a strongly connected graph G containing m bodies, one could make a secondary graph H with a vertex set consisting of the length m strings with characters drawn from V(G).
-Each vertex of H is an string that contains the location of each of the m bodies in G. For $v_1, v_2 \in$ V(H), an edge exists between them if their corresponding strings of the vertices differ in exactly one character, and the differing character in v_1 has an edge in G to the differing character from v_2 .
-A random walk by a single body in H can represent the movements of all the bodies in G. Since G is strongly connected, so is H. Since for each vertex in G, there exists a vertex in H that represents a state in which G is empty.
-Therefore, the expected time to convergence to a counting information state in G is less than the expected cover time of H.
+For a strongly connected graph G containing mbodies, one could make a secondary graph H with a vertex set consisting of the length m strings with characters drawn from V(G).
+Each vertex of H is a string that contains the location of each of the m bodies in G. For $v_1, v_2 \in V(H)$ , an edge exists between them if their corresponding strings of the vertices differ in exactly one character, and the differing character in $v_1$ has an edge in G to the differing character from $v_2$ .
+A random walk by a single body in H can represent the movements of all the bodies in G. Since G is strongly connected, so is H. Since for each vertex $v \in V(G)$ , there exists a vertex in H that represents a state in which v is empty, the expected time to convergence to a counting information state in G is less than the expected cover time of H.

-For a simple example, consider the case where $G = C_2$.
-In this case, H is the mdimension hypercube.
-In order for each vertex of G to empty out, two vertices of Hhave to be reached.
-One is the vertex of H representing the state where all bodies are in $v_1 \in V(G)$, and the other is the vertex of H representing the state where all bodies are in $v_2 \in V(G)$.
-Since H is an regular graph with 2^m vertices, [8] implies that the expected cover time is at most $4^{m+1/2}$ steps.
-Therefore, $E[\operatorname{Con}(C_2, d)] \leq 4^{m+1/2}$.
+For a simple example, consider the case where $G = C_2$ .
+In this case, H is the m-dimensional hypercube.
+For each vertex of G to empty out, two vertices of H have to be reached.
+One is the vertex of H representing the state where all bodies are in $v_1 \in$ V(G), and the other is the vertex of H representing the state where all bodies are in $v_2 \in V(G)$ .
+Since H is a regular graph with $2^m$ vertices, [19] implies that the expected cover time is at most $4^{m+1/2}$ steps.
+Therefore, $E[\operatorname{Con}(C_2, d)] \leq 4^{m+1/2}$ .
 This is not as good of a bound as the ones presented earlier in the paper, but further refinement of the technique may yield useful results.